-TYPES OF CONNECTIVE TISSUE
+TYPES OF THE CONNECTIVE TISSUE

-Types of cnnective tissue:
+Types of the cnnective tissue

 1- Connective tissue proper